NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/redis_image_products.md

 This data source exports the following attributes in addition to the arguments above:

-* `id` - The ID of Redis image products.
-(ID is UTC time when data source was created)
 * `image_product_list` - List of image product.
   * `product_code` - The ID of image product.
   * `generation_code` - Generation code.
 (Only `G2` or `G3`)